 There are many different styles, methods and postures of circle walking.
-Some practitioners walk the circle in a frontwards direction, others walk backwards and still others rotate direction at various times.
+Some practitioners walk the circle in a frontwards direction, others walk backward and still, others rotate direction at various times.
 Speeds vary from very slow to extremely rapid and postures range from a full upright position to a low body squat with thighs parallel to the ground.
 Walking circles can be on any surface such as dirt, bricks or sand and are often part of a feng shui garden landscape.

-Meditative Circle Walking
+Meditative Bagua Circle Walking

 Just as the early Taoists practiced the art of circle walking bringing harmony to their minds and bodies, many practitioners of today still follow this same method of meditation.
 When circle walking for the purpose of meditation, the practitioner walks at a slow to moderate pace with steps that are steady, fluid and even.
-Throughout the exercise breathing remains smooth and relaxed as the circle walker focuses on a pole or object placed in the circle's center.
+Throughout the exercise, breathing remains smooth and relaxed as the circle walker focuses on a pole or object placed in the circle's center.
 Using a mantra is up to the practitioner.